kaltura/kaltura-player-js/docs/coding-guidlines.md

 ### Arrow Functions

-It's better to use arrow functions over `f.bind(this)`, and especially over `kalt.bind(f, this)`.
-Avoid writing `const self = this`.
-Arrow functions are particularly useful for callbacks, which sometimes pass unexpected additional arguments.
+* It's better to use arrow functions over `f.bind(this)`, and especially over `kalt.bind(f, this)`.
+* Avoid writing `var self = this`.
+* Arrow functions are particularly useful for callbacks, which sometimes pass unexpected additional arguments.

 ## Braces